Manhattan Child Support Lawyer

 Can Child Support Be Reduced?

-Child support obligations may be modified if there is a significant change in circumstances as recognized by Kansas Law, such as a considerable decrease in income, loss of employment, or increased financial needs of the child.
+Child support obligations may be modified if there is a significant change in circumstances as recognized by Kansas law, such as a considerable decrease in income, loss of employment, or increased financial needs of the child.
 The burden of proof lies with the parent requesting the modification to demonstrate the change in circumstances.

 It's wise to approach any potential modification by consulting with knowledgeable legal representation at Caffey, Johnson & Ingels to effectively adapt and present your case to the courts.
-We are here to support your efforts in ensuring that the child support obligation remains fair and appropriate given evolving circumstances.
+We are here to support your efforts in ensuring that the child support obligation remains fair and appropriate, given evolving circumstances.

 What Are the Consequences of Failing to Pay Child Support in Kansas?

 In Kansas, failure to pay child support not only impacts the child’s well-being but can also lead to significant legal consequences.
-These penalties might include wage garnishment, tax refund interception, and in severe cases, jail time.
+These penalties might include wage garnishment, tax refund interception, and, in severe cases, jail time.
 The legal system in Kansas treats failure to comply with child support orders seriously, implementing these consequences to encourage compliance and ensure that child welfare is prioritized.

 At Caffey, Johnson & Ingels, we emphasize the importance of understanding these repercussions and recommend seeking professional advice to address any payment issues proactively.
 By working closely with our team, you have the opportunity to rectify and renegotiate payment terms where necessary, ensuring alignment with legal obligations.